ct6026010001-Chanvisal/BMI_V1/README.md

 ## Features

+* Enter a user's name, age and gender
 * Enter a user's weight and height
 * Calculate BMI using the standard formula
 * Display the BMI value